Campus sustainability programs

 Composting

-Where does composted food go?
+Where does compost go?

 How does composting help the environment?